tsiparinda/capitalbank/README.md

 ## Install
 Run commang
 go build
 and copy to files to correct place for run.
 If you use Windows, you can create subfolder CapitalBank in "Program files" and put it there.
-For periodically running this application you can use SQL Agent with job step kind CmdExec and command line: "c:\Program files\CapitalBank" && "capitalbank.exe"
+For periodically running this application you can use SQL Agent with job step kind CmdExec and command line: "c:\Program Files\CapitalBank\" && "capitalbank.exe"

 ## Config
 For correct work you must exactly define connection string to database.
 Application don't create a database structure, because was created to work with Capital database only.